Tutorial system: Oxbridge

-The tutorial system was established in the 1800s at the University of Oxford and the University of Cambridge in the United Kingdom.
-It is still practised today, and consists of undergraduate students being taught by college fellows (or sometimes doctoral students and post-docs) in groups of one to three on a weekly basis.
+The Oxbridge tutorial system was established in the 1800s at the University of Oxford and the University of Cambridge in the United Kingdom.
+It is still practised today, and consists of undergraduate students being taught by college fellows, or sometimes doctoral students and post-docs) in groups of one to three on a weekly basis.
 These sessions are called "tutorials" at Oxford and "supervisions" at Cambridge, and are the central method of teaching at those universities.
 The student is required to undertake preparatory work for each tutorial: for example, reading, essays or working through problems, depending on their subject.
 Other teaching sessions such as lectures, practicals and language classes are offered, but these are in addition to the compulsory tutorials.

 At Oxbridge, tutorials/supervisions are the central element of the teaching, as opposed to lectures, seminars or larger group teaching.
 During each tutorial session, students are expected to orally communicate, defend, analyse, and critique the ideas of others as well as their own in conversations with the tutor and fellow students.
 It has been argued that the tutorial system has great value as a pedagogic model because it creates learning and assessment opportunities which are highly authentic and difficult to fake.

 Outside Oxbridge

-Other universities practise this system as well, though on a less intensive basis and one that is less central to the overall structure of the course.
+In addition to the University of Cambridge and the University of Oxford, other universities also claim to practise this system, though on a less intensive basis and one that is less central to the overall structure of the course.
 The University of Buckingham, England's first private university founded in the 1970s, also practises the weekly tutorial system although in larger groups of six students.